digital-archives/HISTGA1011/slides/access.md

 - Visit https://digitalcollections.lib.uh.edu/
 - Search for "Galveston 1915 Hurricane Photographs"
 - Click on any image that appears in results
-- Scroll and find the ARK, rights statement, and descriptive metadata
+- Find the ARK and rights statement
 - Click "View item in finding aid"
-- Locate your photograph in the context of the finding aid hierarchy (note: you can widen the "Collection organization" section using your mouse pointer).
+- Locate your photograph in the context of the finding aid hierarchy.

 ---